scubbo/jackjack-back-stack-demo/README.md

 * Install an instance of a Hub - a BackStack CRD which references a `REPOSITORY` (this one!
 Or, rather - your forked version of this one!) to know
   * This is why this repository contains directories named `argocd`, `backstage`, `crossplane`, and `kyverno` - these are the definitions for how those applications should be installed onto the cluster _via_ the Hub CRD.

-Once everything's installed, the following steps provide a pretty good Proof Of Concept of how the BACK stack works:
+Once everything's installed (which takes about 7-10 minutes), the following steps provide a pretty good Proof Of Concept of how the BACK stack works:

-## Showing that things exist
+## Show that things exist

 * Log in to ArgoCD with the provided URL and credentials
+  * The `clusters` application comes pre-bundled with the demo BACK stack I was working from.
+The original demo showed how easy it was to create AKS/EKS clusters via Crossplane, but we're not interested in that functionality right now.
+  * You probably want to go to "Settings -> Clusters" and change the name of `in-cluster` to `hostcluster` - see [this issue](https://github.com/back-stack/showcase/issues/1).
 * Navigate to Backstage, wait until the Catalog shows objects populated (should be 4 of them, one for each element of the BACK stack)
   * (This can take about 10 minutes - better to do this in-advance if you're planning a demo)